Sajid-Bit/Dev-BlackHeart/README.md

 ### Here are some ideas to get you started:
 - 👀 I’m interested in Data Science and AI/ML/DL, Backend development, Genetics
 - 🌱 I’m currently learning Algorithm and Data Structure and Data Science and AI/ML/DL, Backend development
-- 😄 Language: Python, C, Java, JavaScript
+- 🧑‍💻️ Language: Python, C, Java, JavaScript
+- 🗄️ Databases: SQL, MySQL, PostgreSQL, MangaDB
 - 📫 How to reach me: Developerblackheart@gmail.com

 <br />